We may earn money when you click on links to our partners. Advertiser Disclosure

 What is HR Software?

-HR software is a broad term used to describe platforms that help you manage day-to-day human resource tasks like hiring, onboarding, payroll, benefits, and performance management.
+HR software is a broad term used to describe platforms that help you manage day-to-day human resource tasks, like hiring, onboarding, payroll, benefits, and performance management.
 While a complete human resource information system (HRIS) is ideal for large companies with lots of employees, most small businesses don’t have the budget (or need) to support a system like that.
 Enter small business HR software.
 It helps companies to manage their HR tasks when there is no HR department or even a designated HR manager.

 You don’t have to buy into a full plan.
 With these HR solutions for small businesses, you get the core HR services you need and then pick and choose additional software that will benefit your small business the most.